Does SEO Still Matter in the Age of AI? What Therapists Need to Know in 2026

 browser window mockups that say does SEO still matter in the age of ai

-Maybe you’re noticing fewer clicks to your website lately.
-Maybe you’ve even heard whispers that SEO is “dead.”
+Maybe you're noticing fewer clicks to your website lately.
+Maybe you've heard whispers that SEO is "dead."
+Or maybe you saw a headline about a recent Google update and thought, “wait, should I be worried about this?”

 TL;DR: